danos/vyatta-dataplane/tests/whole_dp/readme.md

   * clean

-The state is injected to the dataplane via the zmq pub/sub socket, so we don't want to send the packets until that state has been fully applied in the dataplane by the master thread (in the standard way).
+The state is injected to the dataplane via the zmq pub/sub socket, so we don't want to send the packets until that state has been fully applied in the dataplane by the main thread (in the standard way).
 The forwarding thread (we pretend we are on a 2 core system) is polling the interfaces rx queues to see if there are packets to forward.
 They are forwarded as soon as they are found, so we need to make sure we don't insert the